On direct images of twisted pluricanonical sheaves on normal varieties: Abstract

 \section{Abstract}

-Let $f: Y\rightarrow X$ be a proper morphism from a smooth variety onto a normal variety and $d$ the relative dimension of the map.
-Suppose the preimage $E$ of the singular locus of $X$ is a divisor.
-We show that for any $m>0$, modulo the torsion part, the higher direct image $R^df_*\omega^{\otimes m}_Y(aE)$ is reflexive when $a$ is large enough.
-In case $f$ is a birational morphism, we give a criterion for when the direct image $f_*\omega_Y(aE)$ coincides with $\omega_X$.
+We study the depth properties of certain direct image sheaves on normal varieties.
+Let $f: Y\rightarrow X$ be a proper morphism of relative dimension $d$ from a smooth variety onto a normal variety such that the preimage $E$ of the singular locus of $X$ is a divisor.
+We show that for any integer $m>0$, the higher direct image $R^df_*\omega^{\otimes m}_Y(aE)$ modulo the torsion subsheaf is $S_2$, provided that $a$ is sufficiently large.
+In case $f$ is birational, we give criteria on $a$ for the direct image $f_*\omega_Y(aE)$ to coincide with $\omega_X$.
+We also introduce an index measuring the singularities of normal varieties.